bhavik707/Developing-the-HOAX-A-Discord-Chatbot-That-Classify-Fake-News-Using-RNN/README.md

 5. Got to the OAuth2 tab and authenticate your API to add your bot to your Discord server.
 6. Download both python files(Discord.py & MMmodel.py) and dataset in same directory.
 7. Install all the packages required for the code provided in requirements.txt and assign roles to bot.
-8. Go tp discord.py and at the bottom of code.client.run(), put your Bot's token code that copied from step 4.
+8. Go t0 discord.py and at the bottom of code.client.run(), put your Bot's token code that copied from step 4.
 9. Now this project is ready to run.

 ### 2. To run the project